 So here’s the nitty-gritty tip that looks as blah as I feel on a typical gray morning, but works as potently as a (second) cup of coffee.

 I keep a few pages of verses, quotes, and catch-phrases handy so I can continually fill my mind with truth and make it easier to remember and act on what I know rather than how I feel.

-I call it a prep sheet.
+I call it an attitude alignment sheet.
 It’s simple, straightforward, and maybe a little silly, but it works for me – and I think it’ll work for you, too.